yjp20/briefscss/README.md

-# BriefCSS
+# briefscss

-BreifCSS is a CSS framework built for me and my personal projects.
+briefscss is a CSS framework built for me and my personal projects.
+However, it has a strong emphasis on code quality and modularity, which makes it an apt fit for other projects too.

-Like Bulma, Brief is designed with readable CSS classes and sensible code design in mind.
-Brief uses no JS components.
-However, Brief opts for different design choices (no `is-danger`, just `is-red`).
-Furthermore, the code is more programmatically generated than Bulma, making it, in some senses, more customizable.
+Like Bulma, Briefs is designed with readable CSS classes and sensible code design in mind.
+Briefs also uses no JS components.
+However, Briefs opts for different design choices (no `is-danger`, just `is-red`).
+Furthermore, the code opts to be more programmatically generated using variables, reducing the size of the source.

 Ultimately, Brief attempts to trim the fat of larger CSS projects while also allowing developers to add touches of their own more easily on top of what